UX Designers

 7. Stay Curious and Updated

 Designers should keep up with the latest trends, technologies and best practices in UX design.
-It’s important to attend workshops, conferences and webinars, as well as read highly regarded books to expand one’s knowledge and network with industry professionals.
-As technologies evolve, for instance, the elements that go into experiencing and using those technologies change as well.
-It’s therefore vital to keep a finger on the pulse and stay up to date to keep ahead of the game.
+It’s important for them to attend workshops, conferences and webinars—as well as read highly regarded books—to expand their knowledge and network with industry professionals.
+As technologies evolve, for instance, the elements that go into experiencing and using those technologies do change as well.
+So, it’s ultra-important to keep a finger on the pulse and stay up to date so they keep ahead of the game.

 8. Seek Feedback and Iterate